Relief of South America and minerals. Landforms of South America

 D) highlands rich in gold and diamonds?

-E) a highland that gradually descends to the northwest?
+D) a highland that gradually decreases to the northwest?

-E) highlands, which are characterized by the highest heights in the central part?
+E) a highland characterized by the highest altitudes in the central part?

-G) mountains whose name in the language of the locals means "copper"?
+G) mountains whose name means “copper” in the local language?

-Homework: draw up a route for a geologist on the mainland of South America.
+Homework: create a geologist’s route across the continent of South America.
 Assess mining conditions.

-The flat platform has deflections and raised areas.
-In place of the first (also called "shields"), two highlands are located - Brazilian and Guiana.
-During the period when they were rising, the slopes became almost vertical.
-The part of the Brazilian Highlands in the east, where the sierras formed, rose the most.
-At 2890 meters above sea level, here is the most high point highlands - the Bandeira massif.
+The flat platform has depressions and raised areas.
+In place of the first ones (also called “shields”), there are two highlands - the Brazilian and Guiana.
+During the period when they rose, the slopes became almost vertical.
+The part that rose the most was the part of the Brazilian Highlands in the east, where the sierras formed.
+At 2890 meters above sea level there is the most high point highlands - Bandeira massif.

-As for the troughs, there are three plains of enormous proportions - La Plata, Orinokskaya, and also the Amazonian.
+As for the troughs, there are three plains of enormous scale - La Plata, Orinoco, and Amazonian.

-The relief and minerals of South America are closely connected with its geological history.
+The topography and mineral resources of South America are closely related to its geological history.
 Thus, the ancient shields of the platform are the richest in iron ore - these are the Brazilian (center and outskirts) and Guiana (north) highlands.
-In the highlands, there are rich reserves of bauxites containing aluminum) and manganese.
-Where the platform sags, there are reserves of oil and its accompanying natural gas, as well as coal.
-Venezuela can rightfully be considered the leader in the production of "black gold" and gas.
-These facts are necessarily noted in the textbook for grade 7.
+The highlands have rich reserves of bauxite containing aluminum) and manganese.
+Where the platform sags, there are reserves of oil and accompanying natural gas, as well as rock.
+Venezuela can rightfully be considered the leader in the production of “black gold” and gas.
+These facts must be noted in the textbook for grade 7.

 Rice.
 2. Brazilian Highlands.

-Uranium, titanium, nickel, and zirconium have been found where igneous rocks lie close to the surface or have even flowed onto it.
+Where igneous rocks lie close to the surface or even flowed onto it, uranium, titanium, nickel and zirconium are found.

-South America has 38% of general stock iron ore on the planet.
+South America contains 38% of total stock iron ore on the planet.

 Mountainous part of South America